uchicago-2025-capp30122/30122-project-gitmoney/README.md

   - money spent on [top 5 311 calls]

 # Questions for James
-- Can our command line interface just
+- Can our command line interface just produce a GUI?
+Or are you asking us to produce a map into the command line?
+(Please say GUI)

 # Agenda
 ## Due Sunday, Feb.
 2